AmpereComputing/Windows-11-On-Ampere/README.md

 Again, if no installation medial found after boot into installation UI, the USB need to be recreated with TPM removed.

+### Update VGA Driver
+Download the latest VGA driver and install it.
+With the latest VGA driver, Windows 11 can support 1920x1080 monitors.

+## Applications
+WIP
+## Applications Development
+WIP
 ## References
 [^1]: https://www.adlinktech.com/Products/Computer_on_Modules/COM-HPC-Server-Carrier-and-Starter-Kit/Ampere_Altra_Developer_Platform